kagenocookie/dd2-content-editor/readme.md

 - General: Support for custom lua scripts to be executed on supported objects
 - General: Modify/override any translation strings (message guids)

-## Mod development setup
+## Content editor development setup
 - clone the repository
-- symlink the folders and files in reframework/autorun into your game's reframework/autorun folder (or copy the manually when changing, or have it stored directly in the gamedir (please don't))
+- symlink `content_editor/`, `content_editor.lua` and `<gamename>/editors/` into your game's reframework/autorun folder, as well as the individual game specific editors into the root autorun folder
+    - The expected structure would be `autorun/content_editor/*`, `autorun/editors/*`, `autorun/editor_items.lua`, ...
-- copy the core usercontent files from the mod into your game's data/usercontent/ directory
+- copy the core usercontent files from the mod into your game's data/usercontent/ directory (not symlinked so you can still have non-core addons and presets installed)
 - ideally, install the LuaLS extension by sumneko
 - for proper game type references, setup the `Lua.workspace.library` workspace setting if using vscode, or whatever equivalent your IDE of choice supports, with the output of e.g. https://github.com/kagenocookie/REFDumpFormatter